Welthungerhilfe/ChildGrowthMonitor/README.md

 - Agumented Reality Userinterface guides through the scanning Process
 - Scanning with instant visual feedback
-- for the prototype the results of the scanning process will be shown only after input of the traditional measurements and only if more or less accurate?
+- for the prototype the results of the scanning process will be shown only after input of the traditional measurements and only if more or less accurate

 ### Backend